ahookerbrown/CNE370-Final/README.md

 ```

-Once complete, to remove the cluster and maxscale containers:
+Once complete, to remove the cluster and shut down maxscale everything:

 ```
 docker-compose down -v
 ```

+## Python Script
 To run the main.py file to query the database, you will need python
 and mysql-connector-python installed.